rishigoutam/pandoc-converter/articles/pandoc/pandoc-reference.md

     Add as many paragraphs as you like.
 Note that we have a line break when we want to break up a paragraph

-Notes can also be written inline.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.]
+Notes can also be written inline.^[Inlines notes are easier to write, since we don't have to pick an identifier and move down to type the note.]

 ## Code
 We can inline code `1+1` in a paragraph

 We can also create a code block (this is transformed into an html `<pre>` tag).
-Wou can also specify the language used as well for syntax highlighting:
+We can also specify the language used as well for syntax highlighting:

 ~~~{.python .numberLines}
 def foo(someint: int) -> int: